Kingdom of Poland

-The Kingdom of Poland (Królestwo Polskie; Latin: Regnum Poloniae) was a medieval monarchy in Central Europe that existed intermittently from 1025 to 1385, with interruptions caused by periods of political fragmentation during which the realm was divided into regional duchies.
+The Kingdom of Poland (Królestwo Polskie; Latin: Regnum Poloniae) was a state in Central Europe during the medieval and early modern periods from 1025 until 1795.

-It was founded when Duke Bolesław I the Brave was crowned king in 1025, but dynastic divisions within the Piast dynasty and internal strife led to its fragmentation, delaying reunification until the coronation of Władysław I the Elbow-high in 1320.

 Background

-The West Slavic tribe of Polans who lived in what is today the historic region of Greater Poland, gave rise to a state in the early 10th century, which would become the nascent predecessor of the Kingdom of Poland.
+The West Slavic tribe of Polans, who lived in what is today the historic region of Greater Poland, gave rise to a state in the early 10th century, which would become the nascent predecessor of the Kingdom of Poland.
 Following the Christianization of Poland in 966, and the emergence of the Duchy of Poland during the rule of Mieszko I, his eldest son Bolesław I the Brave inherited his father's dukedom and subsequently was crowned as king.